The BAC limit for Nevada DUI law is

 - “blood alcohol level.”

 Specifically, a BAC is the number of grams of alcohol per 100 milliliters of blood or 210 liters of breath.
 These are expressed as a percentage.
-The Nevada DUI limit is a BAC of .08% or higher.

 2. How is blood alcohol content measured?

-Blood tests are the most reliable method for determining BAC because they involve actually testing the blood itself.
-Like it sounds, DUI blood tests require a phlebotomist
+Blood tests are the most reliable method for determining BAC because they involve actually testing your blood itself.
+In Nevada, it takes several weeks to get the test results.

 3. How accurate are DUI blood and breath tests?

-It depends on the situation, but there are many reasons why BAC results may be plain wrong in Nevada DUI cases.
+It depends on the situation, but there are many reasons why BAC results may be plain wrong in Nevada DUI cases:

 Example: Ben chooses to take a blood test after getting arrested for DUI in Las Vegas.
 The BAC result is .15%.
 While Ben’s defense attorney is investigating the case, he discovers that the phlebotomist who took the blood let his license lapse a year ago.
-He informs the Clark County District Attorney, who then agrees to reduce the DUI charge to the reckless driving.
+He informs the Clark County District Attorney, who then agrees to reduce the DUI charge to reckless driving.

 In the above example, it is likely that the BAC was in fact .15% despite the tester’s lapsed license.
-And if the case went to trial, it is possible that Ben could still be found guilty of driving while inebriated based on other evidence.
+Then if the case went to trial, it is possible that Ben could still be found guilty of driving while inebriated based on other evidence.

 However, the defense attorney was able to use the phlebotomist’s mistake to Ben’s advantage; he negotiated a favorable solution that resulted in lessened charges without the uncertainty, time, and expense of going to trial.